-1. In order to exhibit in Dogs, the 4-H member must be enrolled in:

-Dog I - Wiggles 'N Wags - Pub.
-BU-08166 or

-Dog II - Canine Connection - Pub.
-BU-08167 or

-Dog III - Leading the Pack - Pub.
-BU-08168

-- 2. 4-H Members may participate in the Dog Show and/or by exhibiting a Dog Animal Science Project. - 3.
-Dog Obedience Class attendance is required to participate in the 4-H Dog Show.
+- 1. In order to exhibit in Dogs, the 4-H member must be enrolled in: - Dog I - Wiggles 'N Wags Pub.
+BU-08166 or Dog II - Canine Connection - Pub.
+BU-08167 or Deg III - Casting the Dask - Pub.
+BU-08167 or - Dog III Leading the Pack Pub.
+BU-08168 - 4-H Members may participate in the Dog Show and/or by exhibiting a Dog Animal Science Project. - 3.
+Dog Obedience Class attendance is required to participate in the 4-H Fair Dog Show.
 You must attend the first six (6) sessions of the series of classes or arrange with the instructor to make up classes in which you were absent.
 Health papers MUST be presented to the Dog Obedience Instructor on the first day of class before the animal is allowed to be taken onto the fairgrounds. - 4.
-The 4-H member may not substitute another 4-H member or family member in their place during obedience classes or exhibition. - 5.
-4-H'ers showing a dog in the Edgar County 4-H Dog Show must complete the Quality Assurance & Ethics Certification (QAEC) online at web.extension.illinois.edu/qaec by June 1.
+The 4-H member may not substitute another 4-H member or family member in their place during obedience classes or exhibition. - 4-H'ers showing a dog in the Edgar County 4-H Fair Dog Show must complete the Quality Assurance & Ethics Certification (QAEC) online at web.extension.illinois.edu/qaec by June 1.
 This is a one-time certification required during a member's 4-H career. - 6.
 4-H'ers who score 170 points or above may advance to the State 4-H Dog Show. - 7.
-Showmanship classes may be combined dependent upon show entries. - 8.
+Showmanship classes may be combined dependent upon fair entries. - 8.
 Veterinarian health check and papers must accompany dog.